DOI-ONRR/doi-extractives-data/_downloads/federal-production.md

 ### A note about “Mixed Exploratory” versus “Federal” categories of production

-For the purposes of the visualizations on our site, we've aggregated production on two types of jurisdictions: “mixed exploratory” and “federal.”
-Federal production is production from federal lands and waters; this is straightforward.
-However, “mixed exploratory” is a temporary jurisdictional unit that is used until production is proven on that location.
-Then, BLM adjudicates a permanent unit with allocation schedules that may split that area between federal and other ownership.
-At that point, payors resubmit royalties based on the new unit allocations retroactive to the first production.
-This means that the federal government rarely gets 100% of “mixed exploratory” volumes.
+To build our data visualizations, we've aggregated production from two types of jurisdictions: “federal” and “mixed exploratory.”

+* Federal production is production from federal lands and waters.
+* "Mixed exploratory” is a temporary jurisdictional unit that is used until production is proven on that location.
+BLM then creates a permanent unit with allocation schedules that may split that area between federal and other ownership.
+Payors then resubmit royalties based on the new unit  allocations.
+These royalties are retroactive to the first production.

+The federal government rarely gets 100% of “mixed exploratory” volumes.
 You can see these categories disaggregated in the federal production dataset, downloadable on this page.

 ## Data dictionary